 “Resolved, that the Flag of the thirteen United States shall be thirteen stripes, alternate red and white; that the Union be thirteen stars, white on a blue field, representing a new constellation.“ (Journals of the Continental Congress)

 Flag Day was first recognized nationally by President Woodrow Wilson in 1916 through a presidential proclamation, and Wilson’s proclamation was later extended by legislation that was signed by President Harry Truman in 1949.

 The Library of Congress has a complete rundown on this history of Flag Day and a wide range of educational resources that you and your students can explore today:

-What other holidays and anniversaries are you marking in your homeschool this week? 😊
+What other holidays and historical anniversaries will you be marking in your homeschool this Hercules Term? 😊

-❡ Let the river run: This is one of our regular Homeschool Holidays & Anniversaries posts.
-Add your name to our free weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ Stay up to date: This is one of our occasional Homeschool Holidays & Anniversaries posts.
+Add your name to our weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞